Salvador Mendoza Jr.: Court of appeals service

-On April 13, 2022, President Joe Biden announced his intent to nominate Mendoza to serve as a United States circuit judge for the Ninth Circuit.
+On April 13, 2022, President Joe Biden announced his intent to nominate Mendoza to serve as a United States circuit judge for the United States Court of Appeals for the Ninth Circuit.
 On April 25, 2022, his nomination was sent to the Senate.
 President Biden nominated Mendoza to the seat to be vacated by Judge M. Margaret McKeown, who announced her intent to assume senior status upon confirmation of a successor.
 On May 11, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
 On June 9, 2022, his nomination was favorably reported by the committee by an 11–9–2 vote.
 On September 6, 2022, Majority Leader Chuck Schumer filed cloture on his nomination.
 On September 8, 2022, the United States Senate invoked cloture on his nomination by a 48–43 vote.
 On September 12, 2022, his nomination was confirmed by a 46–40 vote.
 He received his judicial commission on September 15, 2022.
 He is the first Hispanic judge from Washington to serve on the Ninth Circuit.

 Notable cases

 On November 13, 2023, Mendoza was in a 7–4 majority that temporarily blocked Idaho's abortion ban due to its lack of exceptions for medical emergencies.
 On January 5, 2024, the Supreme Court said it would take up the case and stayed the 9th Circuit's temporary injunction.
 The Supreme Court later vacated its stay in Moyle v.
-United States, returning the case back to the 9th Circuit en banc panel.
+United States, returning the case back to the 9th Circuit en banc panel which was subsequently dismissed.